PedroFernandesG/Project-Game-in-Raylib/README.md

 ```
 ### 1.Create a folder to open the project

-### 2.In the terminal or in VSCode, inside the created folder,
+### 2.In the terminal or in VSCode, inside the created folder

 ### Type the commands:

 ```